proofdict/proofdict/README.md

 patterns:
   - /ECMAScript([0-9]+)/i
   - /ECMA Script([0-9]+)/i
+# `allows` define ignore patterns
+#  If `allows` pattern are matched, just ignore it
+allows:
+  - ECMASCRIPT1
 # `specs` are test cases
 # `specs[n].from` is actual word
 # `specs[n].to` is expected word that is replaced result
 specs:
   - from: ECMASCRIPT5
     to: ECMAScript 5
+  - from: ECMASCRIPT1
+    to: ECMASCRIPT1 # because "ECMASCRIPT1" is allowed
 # `tags` are keywords
 # Some `tag` means special meaning
 tags: